 - How to Start Your Cerebral Palsy Compensation Claim

-- What Could You Include In Your Cerebral Palsy Compensation Claim
+- What Could Be Included In Your Cerebral Palsy Compensation Amounts

 - No Win No Fee Compensation For Cerebral Palsy

-- Why Make Your Joint Dislocation Claim With Us?
+- Why Make Your Cerebral Palsy Compensation Claim With Us?

 If you have cerebral palsy which is due to negligent medical care during your mother’s pregnancy or during your birth or your child has cerebral palsy caused by clinical negligence during this time then you could be entitled to make a cerebral palsy compensation claim.
 These claims can be worth tens or even hundreds of thousands of pounds, so it’s well worth pursuing compensation.
 In this guide to cerebral palsy and medical negligence claims we will explain more information about cerebral palsy and the effect it can have on the sufferer’s life or the lives of their families, how medical negligence can contribute to cerebral palsy and look at how you can make a cerebral palsy claim for compensation.
 Because cerebral palsy can affect individual sufferers on varying levels of severity and different individuals will suffer different symptoms cerebral palsy compensation claims can be very complicated.
 Therefore we will also advise you on how to find experienced cerebral palsy claims solicitors who can handle your medical negligence claim effectively.